Policy last updated

 - only examine and treat students where consent has been obtained as per the Smile Squad consent and other requirements chapter in these guidelines

-If a principal has concerns regarding a Smile Squad staff member, they should contact Smile Squad: smilesquad@health.vic.gov.au
+If a principal has concerns regarding a Smile Squad staff member, they can contact Smile Squad: smilesquad@health.vic.gov.au

 The below information summarises the process for the initial engagement of Smile Squad.